amiellib/LoRaSMS433/README.md

 ## Power source for esp32

-We used 2 power banks to suply power to the esp32.
+We used 2 power banks to supply power to the esp32.

 You can use other methods, You can also connect to the computer or the smartphone.